bencao/terminal-clock/README.md

 If we play the sequence slowly we could see an animation effect that the progress bar is slowly moving.

-Since ANSI Escape code are special invisible characters, it is better to use some type of dictionaries instead of hard code them directly in the program.
+Since ANSI Escape codes are special invisible characters, it is better to use some type of dictionaries instead of hard code them directly in the program.
 For Node.js, there’s an npm package called [ansi-escapes](https://www.npmjs.com/package/ansi-escapes) which provides an easy to use interface for CLI developers.

 ```shell
 # install package
 npm install --save ansi-escapes
 ```

-Open index.js and do a simple modification to render ANSI Escape Code that erase the previous output line.
+Open index.js and make a simple modification to render an ANSI Escape Code that erases the previous output line.

 ```javascript
 // use npm package